awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/selecting_instance_types.md

 **Previous generation instance types:**\
 - r3.xlarge and larger\
 - i2.xlarge and larger\
 you will notice that these instance types have double the vCores as they do vCPU, as reflected in the EMR instance selection window - this is an EMR optimization method.
 Feel free to use these as well, but note that the executor calculations that we're referring to in the workshop will differ.
-Also, these previous generation instance types will perform slower and the application will take more time to complete.\
+Also, these previous generation instance types will perform slower and the application will take longer to complete.\
 Also note that not all instance types exist in all regions.
 {{% /expand%}}